 In a court filing, Apple said the Fifth Avenue (NYC) store employs “roughly” 800 employees.
 In an Apple employee declaration filed with the court, the number was specified as 779.

 Update: In March 2014 Apple’s attorney deposed former Lenox Square (Geo.)
 Apple store employee Taylor Kalin, who had already filed a separate pay-related lawsuit against the company.
 In seven hours of testimony he explained how bag checks were handled, and that he was owed about 100 hours of pay for projects he completed off the clock.
 At several points Kalin also provided a revealing explanation of Apple’s employee culture of doing more than expected in order to advance through the company.
 Download (pdf) Kalin’s entire deposition transcript, or just the excerpts explaining Apple’s culture.

 In May 2014 the plaintiffs filed a opposition (pdf) to summary judgement request in which there was a chart (pdf) showing how much time the plaintiffs allegedly spent waiting for bag checks, and the corresponding amount of money they are owed depending upon their pay rate at the time.
 The plaintiffs also provided a list (pdf) of their personal technology at the time, and a chart (pdf) analyzing the Apple store video surveillance tapes for bag check activity.

 On May 30, 2014 Judge Walter Alsup denied Apple’s motion for summary judgement, and ordered the California labor issues to move forward.
 However, the federal-related issues were stayed until the U.S. Supreme Court decides the related Busk case, probably in spring 2015.
 The judge essentially ruled the issues are too ambiguous to decide in summary fashion, and a trial should be held.
-Download (pdf) the judge’s decision.E-mail this story
+Download (pdf) the transcript of a court hearing where the summary judgement was argued, and the judge’s decision.E-mail this story